 To include a picture or graphic within the body of your message, you can simply surround the address of the image as shown here:

 Or you can use the Upload Attachments icon at top-right of the text field to attach the picture to your post.

 Editing Your Messages After Posting

 You may append a "signature" (commonly used in email messages) to your posts.
-To add or edit your signature, click the User Settings button, and then click Edit Signature.
-Once you have a signature stored, it will be included with all posts.
+To add or edit your signature, go into your User Settings, then to Account, then scroll down to Conversation Detail Options and click Edit Post Signature.

 Searching for Messages

 You may search for specific posts based on a word or words found in the posts or titles, by a particular registered member, by date, and/or by forum.
 To do a simple search (based on a word or words in a post/post titles), use the Search box at top-right of the list of forums/threads.
 For a more advanced search, click the down arrow to the right of the Search box and click Advanced Search in the menu that opens.

-To unsubscribe, go to the same setting noted above and change it to No Digest, then click Save Changes
+To unsubscribe, go to the same setting noted above and change it to No, then click Save Changes